brianchase/archive-rsync/README.md

 [mnt-dev.sh](https://github.com/brianchase/mnt-dev).

-To use a different default source directory in `$HOME` than `Archive`, change the value of the variable `DIR` on line four of the script:
+To use a different default source directory in `$HOME` than `Archive`, change the value of the variable `DIR` on line seven of the script:

 ```
 DIR="Archive"